maxbundscherer/RemoteRadioBeacon/README.md

 - Control and display of parameters of a radio
 - Calculate the antenna rotor parameters (azimuth and distance) based on GPS coordinates or the Maidenhead locator.
 - Web interface for remote control (flask)
-- Multiple antenna rotors and radios supported (based on hamlib)
+- Multiple antenna rotors and radios supported (based on libhamlib-utils)
 - Remote transmission of a wav file
 - Https and authentication supported